 - Owning a home: Mortgage Interest Deduction, Property Tax

 Reduce Your Tax Rate

 Last year during the presidential election, there was a popular anti-Romney sentiment that blasted him for paying a lower percentage than the average taxpayer.
-But that’s because Romney earned most of his income from capital gains,which is taxed at a much more favorable rate than regular earned income.
+But that’s because Romney earned most of his income from capital gains,which is taxed at a much more favorable rate than regular earned income based on a tax calculator.
 But most every day people won’t be able to really take advantage of this since they get paid W2 salary.
 Even though executive-types are the last ones who need it, they are generally the ones that tend to get compensated in company stock.